-NYSE Euronext directors failed in their duty to maximize the value of the company’s stock, shareholder (NYX) Samuel T. Cohen said in a lawsuit filed yesterday in Delaware Chancery Court in Wilmington.
+NYSE Euronext directors failed in their duty to maximize the value of the company’s stock, shareholder (NYX:US) Samuel T. Cohen said in a lawsuit filed yesterday in Delaware Chancery Court in Wilmington.

 Cohen asked the court to block the takeover under present terms, contending the offer is being made “for inadequate consideration and through a flawed process.”